 If the above troubleshooting techniques do not resolve the problem, it could be a scan design issue.
-Either your criteria are too specific and you're getting too few results; or your criteria are not specific enough, and you are getting too many results.
+Perhaps your criteria are too specific and you're getting too few results; or perhaps your criteria are not specific enough and you're getting too many results.

 If you have many signal clauses, this could be a problem: the odds are low that so many crossover events will all happen to a stock on the same day.
 On the opposite end of the spectrum, you will likely get too many results if you have no signal clauses at all.

-Sometimes when trying to debug a scan, we get far too many hits as we broaden our scope to find the problem.
-We can reduce this clutter in our test results by temporarily adding a 'Starts With' clause to our scan.
-This one limits our results to symbols that start with the letter A:
+Sometimes, when trying to debug a scan, we get far too many hits as we broaden our scope to find the problem.
+We can reduce this clutter in our test results by temporarily adding a “Starts With” clause to our scan.
+The example below limits our results to symbols that start with the letter A:

 and [symbol starts with 'A']